Prices for Children from 0-6 years old: free of charge

 Accommodating millions of visitors each year, both Sagrada Familia and Park Guell are the busiest Barcelona attractions.
 This means ever-present queues in front of the ticket office and unbearably long waiting time.
 In the peak season, the tickets are often sold out a few days in advance!

-Booking your best of Barcelona Tours in English with us will save you from all that hustle.
+Booking your best of English Tour in Barcelona with us will save you from all that hustle.
 We guarantee you a skip the line Sagrada Familia tickets and Park Guell Tickets.
 No waiting, no stress!
 When inside, our guide will give you a vivid and detailed account of the history as well as curiosities surrounding these works of art.
 Plus, you are welcome to select your tour times independently of each other.
 You can visit Sagrada one day and Park Guell the next... it's completely up to you!

 What else?
 With us, you can plan in advance or find life-saving last minute tickets!
 Plus, there are no unpleasant surprises at the checkout, the reservation and transaction fees are included in the price!